Accused of Domestic Violence?

 these cases, often at the expense of proper consideration of the accused.
 At the

-and just how fiercely the rights of the accused need to be protected.
+our court system and just how fiercely the rights of the accused need

-No matter what allegations our clients face, they can rest assured that
+to be protected.
+No matter what allegations our clients face, they can

-their voice will compellingly be put forth before the law.
+rest assured that their voices will compellingly be put forth before the law.

-Want to learn more about how our firm advocate you during this difficult
+Want to learn more about how our firm advocates for you during this difficult

 Understanding Domestic Abuse Charges